Cleophis

-The Assacani (called Ashvakas in Sanskrit, from the word Ashva, meaning "horse") were an independent people who lived in parts of what is now the Swat and Buner valleys in modern-day Pakistan.
+The Assacani (called Ashvakas in Sanskrit, from the word Ashva, meaning "horse") were an independent people who lived in parts of the Swat and Buner valleys in ancient Gandhara.
 These highlanders were rebellious, fiercely independent clans who resisted subjugation.

 Alexander's war with the Assacani

 In 326 BCE, Alexander's campaigns west of the Indus River brought him into conflict with the Assacani.
 In defence of their homeland, they assembled an army of 20,000 cavalry, 38,000 infantry, and 30 elephants, according to classical writer Quintus Curtius Rufus.
 Their army included a contingent of 7,000 Kamboj mercenaries recruited from Abhisara.

 After being defeated in the field, the Assacani fell back to the fortified city of Massaga, where the fighting continued for five days (or nine days, according to Curtius.)
 It was during this battle that Assacanus was killed.
 After her son's death, Cleophis assumed command, mustered the Assacani women to fight, and led the continued defence of the city.
+Rule of the Assacani fell to Cleophis.

 Eventually, however, Cleophis judged that defeat was inevitable.
 She came to terms with the invaders and abandoned Massaga with her followers.
 Diodorus Siculus says: "Cleophis sent precious gifts to Alexander with a message in which she expressed her appreciation of Alexander's greatness and assured him that she would comply with the terms of the treaty."
 According to Curtius and Arrian, Cleophis was captured along with her young granddaughter.
+Alexander allowed Queen Cleophis to maintain her throne as his vassal.

 Alexander's retaliation against the defeated Assaceni was severe.
 He had Massaga burned.
 Victor Hansen writes: "After promising the surrounded Assaceni their lives upon capitulation, he executed all their soldiers who had surrendered.
 Their strongholds at Ora and Aornus, were also likewise stormed.
 Garrisons were probably all slaughtered."

 Additionally, Alexander pursued the Kamboj mercenaries, surrounded them on a hill, and killed them all.
 Diodorus describes the event in detail: "...The women, taking up the arms of the fallen, fought side by side with their men.
 Accordingly, some who had supplied themselves with arms did their best to cover their husbands with their shields, while others, who were without arms, did much to impede the enemy by flinging themselves upon them and catching hold of their shields."